The time has come round once again for me to take part in a blogging tag. I’ll always get involved in these things for a couple of reasons.

 2 – If I’m suffering from writers block (this happens on the regular) then it gives me a purpose to write.

-This tag in question is for the blogger to list 10 things about themselves, I guess it’s like a little get to know the blogger type thing so thanks must go to J.J Barnes for the nom.
+This tag in question is for the blogger to list 10 things about themselves, I guess it’s like a little get to know the blogger type thing.

 Now, this posed a problem you see, as I’ve done similar before.
 When I was 29 (all those years ago), I wrote a blog post entitled 29 Things About Me.
 Thus, there’s quite a lot of (mundane) facts about me out there already.